KlaybisAsllani/CSTR-Simulation-Asllani-test/README.md

-# Test for simple simulation of a Continuous Stirred Tank Reactor (CSTR) for simple first order reaction (A --> B)
+# Test for simple simulation of a Continuous Stirred Tank Reactor (CSTR) for a simple first order reaction (A --> B)
 - Includes response to various types of input stimuli (step changes, ramp inputs, and sinusoidal inputs)
 - Incorporation of PID controller to maintain concentration set point.